Spider-Man: The Animated Series: Spider-Verse

 The last two episodes of Spider-Man: The Animated Series, about multiple Spider-Man characters crossing dimensions to different universes, was the first Spider-Man story involving parallel universes.
-This inspired the Spider-Verse, which later appeared in various Spider-Man comics, cartoons and films in the early 21st century, with most notably the animated Spider-Verse feature films.
+This inspired the Spider-Verse, which later appeared in various Spider-Man comics, cartoons and films in the early 21st century, the most notable of which being the animated Spider-Verse feature films produced by Sony Pictures Animation.